AgentIAD: Agentic Industrial Anomaly Detection via Adaptive Memory Augmentation: Conclusion

 \section{Conclusion}

-In this work, we presented \textbf{AgentIAD}, a single-agent reinforcement learning framework with multi-stage visual reasoning capabilities for industrial anomaly detection.
-By leveraging structured perceptive and comparative trajectories together with a two-part reward design, AgentIAD learns when to zoom, when to compare, and how to refine its decisions through tool use.
-The proposed approach achieves a new state-of-the-art on the MMAD benchmark while producing explicit reasoning traces that closely align with human inspection procedures.
+In this work, we presented \textbf{AgentIAD}, an agentic framework for industrial anomaly detection that performs iterative inspection through a perception--action loop.
+By enabling dynamic access to both \emph{visual memory} and \emph{retrieved memory}, AgentIAD progressively acquires complementary evidence and refines its decisions during inference.
+To train such an agent effectively, we adopt a two-stage strategy that combines tool-aware supervised fine-tuning with agentic reinforcement learning, enabling stable learning of long-horizon perception--action policies.
+Extensive experiments demonstrate that AgentIAD achieves state-of-the-art performance on the MMAD benchmark while producing interpretable inspection traces that closely resemble human quality inspection procedures.
+We hope this work highlights the potential of memory-augmented agentic reasoning for reliable and interpretable visual inspection.

-Although AgentIAD demonstrates strong performance, it is built upon Qwen2.5-VL-3B rather than the latest MLLMs such as Qwen3-VL.
-Integrating our agentic framework with more advanced vision–language architectures and expanding the set of visual tools may further improve generalization, robustness, and cross-domain adaptability.
-We hope this work provides a foundation for future research on interpretable, tool-driven multimodal agents in industrial inspection and beyond.
+\textbf{Limitation.} Despite these promising results, our current implementation is built upon Qwen2.5-VL-3B rather than the latest multimodal architectures such as Qwen3.5.
+Future work could integrate more advanced vision–language models and expand the set of inspection tools to further improve generalization, robustness, and cross-domain adaptability.